library(tidyverse)

 Jenny Bryan’s website has a fabulous section on reading and writing files in R. We’re going to summarize a few of the important functions here, but if you’d like to learn more then check out that website for more in-depth explorations!

-We will start by talking about how to read and write Comma Separated Value (CSV) files (files that end in .csv).
+We will start by talking about how to read and write Comma Separated Value files.
 CSVs are often used to store data.
-When the penguins data set is stored as a .csv, the first few entries look like when opened as a text file:
+When the penguins data set is stored as a .csv, the first few entries look like when opened as a text file (see for yourself here):

 species,island,bill_len,bill_dep,flipper_len,body_mass,sex,year